6 Ideas to Relieve Holiday Stress

-There are endless reasons as to why many people hate the holidays.
+There are endless reasons as to why you might hate the holidays.
 It can be the most wonderful, yet the most stressful, time of the year!
-Holiday stress can feel very overwhelming at times.
+Holiday stress can feel very overwhelming at times, because it doesn’t just occur on the actual day – there are months of anticipation leading up.

 Maybe you are stuck being around relatives who have very different beliefs than you do, and having conversations with them brings up feelings of hopelessness, frustration, and even rage.